 (9) Failure of a licensed provider to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the provider's license.

 (D) Requirements for service delivery

 (3) The total number of persons with developmental disabilities living in a home in which an individual receives shared living shall not exceed four.
 When more than three persons with developmental disabilities receive shared living or other supported living services in the same home, the home must be licensed pursuant to section 5123.19 of the Revised Code.

 (4) An independent provider of adult foster care shall reside in the home where the services are delivered and that home shall be the provider's primary, legal residence.

-(5) An agency provider of adult foster care shall employ or contract with another person to be the caregiver who shall reside in the home where the services are delivered and that home shall be the person's primary, legal residence.
+(5) An agency provider of adult foster care shall employ or contract with a natural person to be the caregiver who shall reside in the home where the services are delivered and that home shall be the person's primary, legal residence.

-(7) Adult foster care is not available to individuals who are eligible to receive reimbursement for foster care under Title IV-E as amended by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, Pub.
-L. No. 104-193, and the Balanced Budget Act of 1997, Pub.
-L. No. 105-33.
+(7) Adult foster care is not available to individuals who are eligible to receive reimbursement for foster care under Title IV-E of the Social Security Act as in effect on the effective date of this rule.

-(8) Individuals may receive homemaker/personal care when the individuals choose services that take place outside the adult foster care setting and the services are provided by a certified provider of homemaker/personal care who is not the shared living caregiver.
+(10) An individual who receives shared living may receive homemaker/personal care when the individuals choose services that take place outside the adult foster care setting and the services are provided by a certified provider of homemaker/personal care who is not the shared living caregiver.

 (a) An agency provider may contract for these services.
 If the agency provider opts to contract, the daily rate for adult foster care may be billed by the adult foster care provider for that day.